-The Toyota Corolla has an impressive chassis, but hybrid powertrain isn’t the most exciting
+The Toyota Corolla has an impressive chassis, but its hybrid powertrain isn’t the most exciting

-The Corolla is best enjoyed with either of its ‘self-charging’ conventional hybrid powertrains.
 At low speed, silent EV mode makes for relaxing progress – refinement is such that when the petrol engine does kick in, it’s fairly unobtrusive when trundling around town.
-If you spent the majority of your time on congested streets, any Corolla Hybrid will prove very easy to live with.
+If you spend the majority of your time on congested streets, the Corolla will prove very easy to live with.

 In this review